Cyberpunk 2077: Release

 Cyberpunk 2077 was announced in May 2012.
 Trailers for the game were released in January 2013, at E3 2018, and at E3 2019.
-The game was initially confirmed for Windows, with PlayStation 4 and Xbox One announced at E3 2018.
-Stadia was announced in August 2019.
+The game was initially confirmed for Windows, with versions for PlayStation 4 and Xbox One announced at E3 2018, and for Stadia in August 2019.

 At E3 2019, an initial release date of 16 April 2020 was announced.
 This was delayed to 17 September, then 19 November, and finally 10 December.
 The developers received death threats over the last delay.
 The final delay was decided suddenly, with discussions commencing a day before the initial announcement.
 Due to Polish law, CD Projekt was not allowed to inform every member of the development team due to its large size; around ninety per cent were not informed until the last minute.
 Rockfish Game's Everspace 2s early access release and an expansion to Grinding Gear Games's Path of Exile, scheduled to be released in December 2020, were delayed until the following month in order to avoid competing with Cyberpunk 2077s release.

 With E3 2020 cancelled because of the COVID-19 pandemic, CD Projekt's online event Night City Wire showed additional trailers, more gameplay, and making-of footage.
 Next-generation ports for Xbox Series X/S and PlayStation 5 were initially scheduled for release in 2021, but were delayed in October 2021, before eventually releasing on 15 February 2022.
 Owners of the Xbox One and PlayStation 4 versions were able to freely download the game on their respective next-generation models.
 The delayed standalone multiplayer was announced to launch after 2021.
 The base game, along with the Phantom Liberty expansion, was released for macOS on 17 July 2025.

 As with The Witcher 2 and The Witcher 3, both Warner Bros.
 Interactive Entertainment, and Bandai Namco Entertainment served as physical distributors in North America and Central Europe, Australia, and New Zealand respectively.
 Spike Chunsoft published the physical PlayStation 4 copies in Japan.

 The versions of Cyberpunk 2077 released in Japan were subject to a reduction in the amount of nudity and gore portrayed in order to meet rating agency requirements and censorship laws.
 The day after its release, the game was condemned by some Chinese netizens because the Cyberpunk Wiki, a user-generated online encyclopaedia about the game, described Taiwan as "not really a country and not actually part of China".
 A datamine of the game's source code by hackers in February 2021 revealed that content flagged for censorship in China was tagged under "Winnie the Pooh", a reference to an internet meme in which Chinese Communist Party leader Xi Jinping was compared to the character.

 CD Projekt publicly supported Ukraine following the Russian invasion of the country in February 2022 by suspending all sales of Cyberpunk 2077 in Russia and Belarus, and donating a million Polish złoty to a humanitarian charity operating in Ukraine.